hiwelo/raccoon-starter/README.md

 # raccoon
-Raccoon is a personal wordpress starter theme based on NPM, Gulp and Knacss
+Raccoon is a personal wordpress starter theme based on NPM, Babel ES-2015, Gulp and Knacss